dmahugh/github/README.md

 # make GitHub API calls as user1
 gi.auth_user('user2')
 # make GitHub API calls as user2
+gi.auth_user(None)
+# make GitHub API calls without authentication
 ```
+Only basic authentication via username and PAT (Personal Access Token) is supported at this time.

 ## saving results
 The ```members()``` and ```repos()``` functions return a list of _namedtuple_ objects.
 The ```write_csv()``` function can be used to write these lists to a CSV file: